 Middle school students wishing to pursue a bilingual program may sit the entrance exam for International Section in the Lycée Franco-Allemand high school, just next door.
 Transition from collège to lycée International Section is not automatic but the students from Martin Luther King International Section are well prepared.
 Some students decide to pursue a regular high school program at a lycée located in their their catchment sector.

 SIB students joining the LFA anglophone section will be prepared for the Baccalaureate, Option Internationale Britannique (OIB) in their final year.
 To learn about the difference between OIB and the International Baccalaureate, you may consult http://yourstoryinparis.com/what-difference-ib-oib/.

 Anglophone students are split between two classes, mixing with their French peers for most subjects and essentially following the standard French national curriculum.
 Students are expected to speak and write French fluently, as most subjects are taught in French (French, Maths, Science, Geography, Art, Music, History, Physical Education, etc).

 In addition to classes taught in French, SIB students take 4 hours per week of English literature and language study, as well as 2 hours of History/Geography taught entirely in English (in addition to their hours in French).
 Texts used in these classes are comparable to those used for same level classes in the UK or other anglophone countries.
 SIB classes have a maximum of 30 pupils.
 Further detail on the curriculum for international sections, as outlined by the French government, can be found at http://www.education.gouv.fr/pid25535/bulletin_officiel.html?cid_bo=73092

-SIB students study German for 2.5 hours per week, as their first foreign language (LV1) in sixième, and 3 hours per week from cinquième upwards.
+SIB students study German for 4 hours per week, as their first foreign language (LV1) in sixième, and 3 hours per week from cinquième upwards.
 From cinquième, they learn Spanish as a second foreign language (LV2).
 As well as the native English-speaking SIB teachers, Collège MLK has a native-speaking teacher of German, and of Spanish.
 In the International Section at Lycée Franco-Allemand, students take German and can continue studying Spanish.

 Students in troisième have a one-week internship in a workplace of their choice.
 SIB pupils can organise this week in an English-speaking country if possible.